-The above algorithm is used by our intelligent agent to learn from experience or training.
+The above algorithm is used by our intelligent agent (A1) to learn from experience or training.
+It was proposed for Markovian's problems decision, with discrete states and actions spaces.
+The Q-Learning is, therefore, well suited for on-line applications that are characterized by discrete states, and generally performs well in practice.
 Each episode is equivalent to one training session.
-In each training session, the agent explores the environment (represented by Matrix R), get the reward (or none) until it reach the goal state.
-The purpose of the training is to enhance the 'brain' of our agent that represented by Q matrix.
-More training will give better Q matrix that can be used by the agent to move in optimal way.
-In this case, if the Q matrix has been enhanced, instead of exploring around and go back and forth to the same room, the agent will find the fastest route to the goal state.
+In each training session, the agent explores the environment (represented by Matrix R), gets a reward (or nothing) until it reaches the goal state.
+The purpose of the training is to enhance the 'brain' of our agent that is represented by the Q matrix.
+The Q-learning algorithm is guaranteed to converge to Q(s, a), the optimal action value function, with probability 1 as long as each state-action pair is continually updated [12, and 13].
+The O-learning algorithm learns an action value function, which is the expected sum of discounted future rewards for taking action a in state s and behaving optimally thereafter.
+This action value function is often represented in a Q-table of the form Q(state, action), which is updated during the learning process, see Table 1.
+More training will produce a better Q matrix that can be used by the agent to move in an optimal way.
+In this case, if the Q matrix has been enhanced, instead of exploring around and going back and forth to the same room, the agent will find the fastest route to the goal state.

-Parameter $\alpha$ has range value of 0 to $1(0 \le \alpha \le 1)$ .
-If $\alpha$ is closer to zero, the agent will tend to consider only immediate reward.
-If $\alpha$ is closer to one, the agent will consider future reward with greater weight, willing to delay the reward.
+Parameter α is in the range 0 to 1(0<< α <<1).
+If α is closer to zero, the agent will tend to consider only an immediate reward.
+If α is closer to one, the agent will consider a future reward with greater weight, and be willing to delay the receipt of a reward.